1. Start with breathing exercises

 4. Sing along to a favorite song as you record

 This will help in checking whether your singing is on key.
 Make sure you are in a quiet place such that the recorder only picks up your voice.
 Use the recording to check whether your articulation, especially on vowels, is right.
 Also, check your breathing since hard vocal parts require a longer stretching of the voice.

 Drinking lukewarm water loosens your vocal chords.
 Avoid dairy products and other thick drinks before singing.
 As well as giving your body some time to absorb the water.

 You can develop your voice by learning how to use your nose.
 Nasal placement is the key to good singing.
 It is the body’s soundboard; keep your throat wide open and your tongue out.
 Cover your voice to create a resonant, rounded sound.
 This is achieved by limiting the nasality and opening your throat.
 Other ways for improving your voice are doing consistent breathing exercises, practicing singing vowels, and hitting the high notes.

 Ensure you do some breathing exercises daily and follow a consistent warm-up routine.
 Practice singing while recording.
 Listen for parts you go wrong and improve on them.
 It might take several weeks to be perfect, do not give up.

 To develop your singing skills, get a good music teacher.
-Voice coaches will guide you, offer some singing tips and tricks.
+Voice coaches will guide you, and offer some singing tips and tricks.
 Schedule lessons with them to help you achieve your set goals.
-They are essential for anyone with the passion for singing.
-Finally learning some music theory, listening to various singers, styles and genres will improve your singing skills.
+They are essential for anyone with a passion for singing.
+Finally learning some music theory, and listening to various singers, styles, and genres will improve your singing skills.
 Understand that it takes time and energy to learn how to sing.
 Do not get frustrated; CONSISTENCY IS THE KEY.